 Victorian agencies including DELWP, Catchment Management Authorities (CMAs) and Melbourne Water invest significant resources in wetland management, including undertaking weed control, revegetation and fencing to manage livestock access.
 The Wetland Intervention Monitoring Program (WIMP) is a state-wide, long-term program for assessing the effectiveness of management activities commonly applied in wetlands.
 A range of activities will be evaluated over different phases of the program.

-About 80% of the State's wetlands are on private land, and fencing to manage livestock access is one of the most common management actions.
+About 68% of the State's total number of natural wetlands are on private land, and fencing to manage livestock access is one of the most common management actions.
 Although livestock grazing in wetlands is often detrimental to wetland condition, in some cases, if carefully managed, it can be beneficial.
 WIMP Phase 1 aims to understand responses of wetland vegetation to changed management of cattle and sheep grazing, determining whether responses vary depending on wetland type or location in the landscape.